Muhanad-husn/SpecClass/README.md

 Options:
 - `--reset`: Reset the vector store before processing
-- `--model-type`: Specify the model type to use (ollama, openai, or claude)
+- `--model-type`: Specify the model type (ollama, openai, or claude)
-- `--model-name`: Specify the model name to use.
+- `--model-name`: Override the default model name

+### Interactive Prompts

+The application will ask you to provide:

+1. Model type to use (if not specified in command line)
+2. Sheet name and column containing items to classify (for Excel input)
+3. Short description of the specification book
+4. Description of items to be classified
+5. Any specifications that should be weighted more heavily in case of equal similarity

+## Output

+The pipeline will:
+1. Process the specification documents
+2. Classify the input items
-The pipeline will process the documents, classify the items, and output the results to a CSV file in the specified output directory.
+3. Output results to a CSV file in the specified output directory

+For detailed logs and error messages, check the `logs` directory.

 ## Project Structure